Transfer Pricing in Indonesia in A Nutshell

 What is Transfer Pricing?

-Transfer pricing is a method that sets the price for transaction and transfer between related parties, which can be between a company and a company or a company and an individual.
+Transfer pricing in Indonesia is a method that sets the price for transaction and transfer between related parties, which can be between a company and a company or a company and an individual.
 The arm’s length principle must be implemented as the standard of transfer pricing method.

+Indonesia is committed to implementing the Action Plan 13, which is part of the Base Erosion and Profit Shifting (BEPS) Action Plans.
 In accordance with PMK-2132016 issued by the Minister of Finance of Indonesia, every affiliated transaction, both local and international, is required to provide documentation known as TP Doc.

 It is mandatory for taxpayers to maintain 3-tier documentation, namely Master File, Local File (both must be made available within 4 months after fiscal year end) and Country-by-Country Report (CbCR).
 All of them have to be submitted in Bahasa Indonesia.

 Taxpayers are also required to prepare a ‘Statement Letter’ that is to be signed by the person in charge of preparing the Transfer Pricing Documentation to declare when the Transfer Pricing Reports are available.
 Statement Letter is not required to be filed with the tax return, but should be attached to Master File and Local File for submission to Tax Authorities on request.

 In general, transactions that satisfy any of the following criteria are required to prepare the TP Doc: